kjolley/BIGSdb_documentation/rest.rst

 **Response:** Object containing:

+* records [int] - Number of isolates in the project
 * isolates [array] - List of URIs to isolate records.
   Pages are 100 records by default.
 Page size can be modified using the page_size parameter.